-Growing up, my mother (who has never colored her hair) lost two of her hair dressers, in the same salon, to lymphoma.
-Maybe their cancers were caused by toxins from products in the salon, we’ll never know for sure.
+Growing up, my mother (who has never colored her hair) lost two of her hairdressers in the same salon to lymphoma.
+Were their cancers caused by toxins from products in the salon?
+We’ll never know for sure…

-Did you know that the FDA does not regulate ANY personal care products for what chemicals they may contain?
+However, what we do know is that the FDA does not regulate ANY personal care products for what chemicals they may contain.
+Shocking, right?
 Not only that, but there is NO testing to see how multiple chemicals within one product, or from several products combined, may interact with each other.
 When you really stop to think about it, it’s SCARY!
 Should you go gray for your health?

 Compelling Reasons to Go Gray for Your Health

 When Laren’s hair started to grow back after her stem-cell transplant, she decided to go with the gray, and not color it anymore.
 Because the fact is, no one knows what caused her lymphoma, but Para-phenylenediamine (PPD) has been linked to not only lymphoma, but also bladder cancer, and breast cancer.
 Another friend’s sister, who was also a hairstylist, recently died from bladder cancer.
 You can look up all of your health and beauty products on EWG’s database, to see if they contain toxins.

 According to Dr. Mercola’s website, here are some other toxic ingredients that are commonly found in brown hair dyes: